 Carla Huhtanen

 Canadian-born Carla Huhtanen is praised by audiences for her “vivid, fine-toned, accurately placed coloratura” (Independent), and her “gorgeous toned soprano of immense vocal flexibility” (Globe and Mail).
-Recent and upcoming performances include Vivier’s Lonely Child with the Hamilton Philharmonic Orchestra, Monteverdi’s Il ritorno di Ulisse and Handel’s The Resurrection with Opera Atelier, Boulez’s le soleil des eaux with Toronto Symphony Orchestra, Konstanze in The Abduction from the Seraglio with Opera Columbus,and a Bernstein Tribute with the RTÉ Orchestra (Dublin) with John Wilson.
+Recent and upcoming performances include Vivier’s Lonely Child and Beethoven’s Ninth Symphony with the Hamilton Philharmonic Orchestra, Monteverdi’s Il ritorno di Ulisse and Handel’s The Resurrection with Opera Atelier, Boulez’s le soleil des eaux with Toronto Symphony Orchestra, Konstanze in The Abduction from the Seraglio with Opera Columbus,and a Bernstein Tribute with the RTÉ Orchestra (Dublin) with John Wilson.

 Carla debuted in Italy at Gran Teatro la Fenice as Daisy Park in Gershwin’s Lady, Be Good! and returned to La Fenice as Athenaïs in Cherubini’s Anacréon.
 In the UK, she was Lisetta in Garsington Opera’s La Gazzetta (Rossini) and returned as Serpetta in their production of Mozart’s La Finta Giardiniera, a performance repeated at the Barbican Centre’s Mostly Mozart series.
 Active in France, she has sung the title role of Purcell’s The Fairy Queen for festival mars en baroque (Provence tour) and Angelica in Handel’s Orlando for Théatre Gyptis (Marseille), at festival musique au coeur (Antibes) and festival de Chartres.